Mellias-dev/PrceduralGen/README.md

         }
     }

 In order to appreciate how this generation method works and its educationnal aspect, we render each step and we keep checking neighboors in the grid of cells, therefor calling each time demanding methods such as TryGetCellByCoordinates or AddGridObjectToCell.

 For the sake of performances we could be checking neighboors on the array of booleans and only render the final step.

 ## 5. The Noise Based generation

 ### The Results
 Here we generate a map based on a noise (generated with FastNoiseLight).
-Basically we generate a noise (like a lengthwave between -1 and 1) and we check the height of the noise in every cell, this height will dictate what type of GameObject we will place in the cell (water, sand,grass or rock).
+Basically we generate a noise (like a lengthwave between -1 and 1) and we check the height of the noise in every cell, this height will dictate what type of GameObject we will place in the cell (water, sand, grass or rock).

 This method gives birth to beautifull maps and we can tweak the parameters to make different biomes, there i made what looks like lagoons :